agibsonsw/AndyEdits/README.md

 You can remove the edit history for a region using another shortcut, via a quick panel.

+You can list, and jump to, edits across all open files.

 Details for edited lines will persist if you close ST, but not if you close the file/view.
 This is the default persistence behaviour for ST.